yachielab/QUEEN/README.md

   #### Example code 23: Add single cutter annotations to pX330
   1. Search for all of the single restriction enzyme cutters in pX330 using the library of restriction enzymes listed on [the website of NEW England Biolabs](https://international.neb.com/tools-and-resources/selection-charts/alphabetized-list-of-recognition-specificities).
   2. Add the single cutter annotations to pX330.
+  (Expected runtime: less than 1 sec.)

   **Source code (continued from the previous code)**
   ```python